PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 Unless set via :func:`setMaxTCPClientThreads` the number of TCP workers now defaults to 10, instead of the number of TCP binds.

 Plain-text API keys and passwords for web server authentication are now strongly discouraged.
 The :func:`hashPassword` method can be used to generate a hashed and salted version of passwords and API keys instead, so that the plain-text version can no longer be found in either the configuration file or the memory of the running process.

-In our Docker image, our binaries are no longer granted the ``net_bind_service`` capability, as this is unnecessary in many deployments.
-For more information, see the section `"Privileged ports" in Docker-README <https://github.com/PowerDNS/pdns/blob/master/Docker-README.md#privileged-ports>`__.

 1.5.x to 1.6.0
 --------------